TheTeaCat/ip-api-go/README.md

 The geolocator in this go module consequently makes a request every 5 seconds (12 times a minute) to safely respect this limit.
 This makes it capable of geolocating up to 1200 IPs per minute.

+If you're looking for a module to make no more than 45 geolocation queries per minute then you're probably better off using ip-api yourself directly for instant results.

 ## Usage